 I am glad to say that a year later, we are no longer driving around with acro-props but wait, there are more lessons to be learned here.
 I’m not quite sure what lessons we have already learned but onwards….

 After the holiday, we dropped our daughter off at Bordeaux airport and hot-footed it to the motorhome dealership there.
 “Can you fix this?” we asked.
-“Non” was the resounding reply; translate this into “no we can’t you fucking English idiots, don’t you know all good French people take August off?”.
+“Non” was the resounding reply; translate this into “no we can’t you stupid English idiots, don’t you know all good French people take August off?”.
 This became a common refrain from Bordeaux, to Toulouse until finally in Bezier, we got a “oui, bring it in”.
-Finally, the fuse was located in a secret fuse compartment that no-one knows about, and replaced.
+Finally, the fuse was located in a top secret fuse compartment that no-one knows about, and replaced.
 The motors were re-assembled and the electric switch thingy did it’s business and lifted the bed back into it’s proper resting place.
 It only cost €200, pretty reasonable for a motorhome mishap, no?

 So, the real lesson here is don’t drop your electric bed until you are absolutely sure that you have sufficiently folded the front seats, so that when the bed is fully down it is not hindered in any way.
 Yep; it was entirely my fault and it has only take me a year to accept and confess to the error of my ways…I feel proud of my progress!